6. Sedimentation

 Barchan dunes, have a crescent shape with the horns extending downwind.

 Sedimentation related to glaciation is limited.
 Its only true representative is the tillite, which is an unstratified, very poorly sorted sediment, composed mainly of fine clasts, but containing disseminated large to very large boulders often striated and faceted.
-Tillites predominantly cover relatively small areas, other than when they are related to extensive ice ages.
+Tillites predominantly cover relatively small areas, other than those related to extensive ice ages.
 I have no representative photos, but I feel I must mention it here as a matter of completeness.
-The most common present day examples occur across glacial valleys, have a mound shape, and are then termed moraines, forming at the site where the glacier melted during a moderately long period.
+The most common present day examples occur across glacial valleys, have a mound shape, are termed moraines, and form at the site where the glacier melted during a moderately long period.
 If large enough, these moraines act as dam walls, giving rise to the well known elongated glacial lakes, of which I show a nice sized one in Slovenia (fig 92),

 Figure 92 - Glacier lake (Bled, Slovenia).